 Buckland Women's Football Club: Media Assistant

 Current job?
 Offer to take on some Marketing?

-Some of our candidates have, for example, worked in bars and have offered to take over the social media, come up with promotions – so they’ve developed their existing role to get those marketing skills on their CV.
+Some of our candidates have, for example, worked in other roles, for example hospitality, and have offered to take over the social media, come up with promotions etc. – so they’ve developed their existing role to get those marketing skills on their CV.

 Sports, social groups and hobbies

 Part of a sports team, band or other group?
 Communicating with other members, organising activities and doing promotional work are all things you can get involved in.
 A recent candidate was a member of a band and had loads of tangible examples that showed off his marketing capability – PR, video production, website and social media management, building an audience, organising events etc. Your social media is a great way of showcasing your skills too.

 There are many awards programmes available.
 Each level of The Duke of Edinburgh’s Award scheme for example, includes a volunteering element.
 There’s an endless list of projects you can get involved with and the Leaders have links with local organisations who would welcome any marketing support with open arms.

 The National Citizen Service, is another cracking example of a scheme that looks great on a CV.
 The summer programme, for example, involves a team project to support the community.
 This kind of project lends itself to developing market research and analytical skills, as well as giving you the chance to get creative!

 Use your network